CJLacap/laravel-library-management-system/README.md

 ## Features

 - **User Authentication:** Secure user authentication and authorization.
-- **Catalog Browsing:** Browse the library catalog with detailed book information.
+- **Books Browsing:** Browse the books with detailed book information.
 - **Reservation System:** Users can reserve books and manage their reservations.
 - **Borrowing History:** Keep track of users' borrowing history.
-- **Admin Panel:** Admins can manage books, users, reservations, and more.
+- **Admin Panel:** Admins can manage books, users, reservations, borrowed books and more.

 ## Installation